MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 * https://www.youtube.com/watch?v=KmGXnsSCtI4

 Covers:
-* Improved navigation in Command Palette
+* Improved navigation in Command Palette.
-* High-contrast mode fixes
+* High-contrast mode fixes.
-* Disabled JavaScript warning
+* Disabled JavaScript warning.
-* See inactive CSS properties
+* See inactive CSS properties.
-* New documentation to create your own tools
+* New documentation to create your own tools.
-* WebDriver available on macOS on Apple M1
+* WebDriver available on macOS on Apple M1.
-* Use Detached Elements to find DOM leaks
+* Use Detached Elements to find DOM leaks.

 See also:
 * [What's New in DevTools (Microsoft Edge 108)](../devtools-guide-chromium/whats-new/2022/12/devtools-108.md)